grafana/loki/docs/sources/operations/storage/retention.md

 Though [Table Manager]({{< relref "./table-manager" >}}) can perform retention on [boltdb-shipper]({{< relref "./boltdb-shipper" >}}) and other [legacy index types]({{< relref "../../storage#index-storage" >}}), it is now deprecated.

-By default `compactor.retention_enabled` flag is not set, then logs sent to Loki live forever.
+By default `compactor.retention-enabled` flag is not set, so the logs sent to Loki live forever.

+{{% admonition type="note" %}}
+If you have a lifecycle policy configured on the object store, please ensure that it is longer than the retention period.
+{{% /admonition %}}

-Granular retention policies to apply retention at per tenant or per stream level are also supported by the Compactor.
+Granular retention policies to apply retention at per tenant or per stream level are also supported by the compactor.

 ## Compactor

-The [Compactor]({{< relref "./boltdb-shipper#compactor" >}}) can deduplicate index entries.
-It can also apply granular retention.
-When applying retention with the Compactor, the [Table Manager]({{< relref "./table-manager" >}}) is unnecessary.
+The compactor is resposible for compaction of index files and applying log retention.

+{{% admonition type="note" %}}
-> Run the Compactor as a singleton (a single instance).
+Run the Compactor as a singleton (a single instance).

-Compaction and retention are idempotent.
-If the Compactor restarts, it will continue from where it left off.
+{{% /admonition %}}

-The Compactor loops to apply compaction and retention at every `compactor.compaction-interval`, or as soon as possible if running behind.
+The compactor loops to apply compaction and retention at every `compactor.compaction-interval`, or as soon as possible if running behind.
+Both compaction and retention are idempotent.
+If the compactor restarts, it will continue from where it left off.

-The Compactor's algorithm to update the index:
+The compactor's algorithm to apply retention is as follows:

-- For each table within each day:
+- For each day or table (one table per day with 24h index period):
-  - Compact the table into per-tenant index files.
-A single index file for a tenant.
+  - Compact multiple index files in the table into per-tenant index files.
+Result of compaction is a single index file per tenant per day.
   - Traverse the per-tenant index.
-Use the tenant configuration to identify and mark chunks that need to be removed.
+Use the tenant configuration to identify the chunks that need to be removed.
-  - Remove marked chunks from the index and save their reference in a file on disk.
+  - Remove the references to the matching chunks from the index and add the chunk references to a marker file on disk.
   - Upload the new modified index files.

 Chunks are not deleted while applying the retention algorithm on the index.
 They are deleted asynchronously by a sweeper process and this delay can be configured by setting `-compactor.retention-delete-delay`.
+Marker files are used to keep track of the chunks pending for deletion.

-Chunks cannot be deleting immediately for the following reasons:
+Chunks cannot be deleted immediately for the following reasons:
-- Index files are refreshed from the shared store on components using it (index gateway, querier and ruler) at a specific interval.
-This means deleting chunks instantly could lead to some of the components still having reference to old chunks and so they could fail to execute queries.
-Having a delay allows for components to pull the updated index file from the store allowing the compactor to remove gracefully their reference of those chunks.
+- Index shipper downloads a copy of the index files to server queries and refreshes them at a regular interval.
+Having a delay allows the index gateways to pull the modified index file which would not contain any reference to the chunks marked for deletion.
+Without the delay, index files (that are stale) on the gateways could refer to already deleted chunks leading to query failures.

 - It provides a short window of time in which to cancel chunk deletion in the case of a configuration mistake.

-Compactor uses marker files to keep track of the chunks that need to be deleted.
 Marker files should be stored on a persistent disk to ensure that the chunks pending for deletion are processed even if the compactor process restarts.
 {{% admonition type="note" %}}
 We recommend running compactor as a statefulset (when using Kubernetes) with a persistent storage for storing marker files.
 {{% /admonition %}}

 ### Retention Configuration

-This Compactor configuration example activates retention.
+This compactor configuration example activates retention.

 ```yaml
 compactor: